DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-07-21-continuous-applications.md

   }]
 }) }}

-When a user pressed this button, they were taken to a copy of their most recent application, with the course choices removed.
+When a user pressed this button, they were taken to a copy of their most recent application, with their previous course choices removed.
 Some text in the task list advised them of how many courses they were now able to pick.

 A back link was added to enable them to return to the post-submission dashboard.